Pulling Together: Boy Bravely Confronts Cancer Diagnosis -- Twice

 “We worry a lot about children we can’t save,” said Dr. Amatruda.

-He splits his time between the lab and children’s medical center, where he cares for the kids fighting cancer.
+He splits his time between the lab and Children’s Medical Center Dallas, where he cares for the kids fighting cancer.
 Those brave children and their families are an inspiration for the research being done.

 “It’s always the spur to come back into the lab and work much, much harder,” said Dr. Amatruda.